tallstackui/envbar/docs/index.md

 6. `ENVBAR_WARNING_MESSAGE` - Allows you to set a warning message.
 7. `ENVBAR_CLOSABLE_ENABLED` - If the close button should be displayed.
 Default is `true`.
 8. `ENVBAR_CLOSABLE_TIMEOUT` - If after closing the bar, it should be displayed again after a certain time, in minutes.
 Default is `null`.
 9. `ENVBAR_FOR_AUTHENTICATED_USERS_ENABLED` - If the bar should be displayed only for authenticated users.
 Default is `false`.
-Requires a Gate to be defined with `envbar::view` ability.
+Requires a Gate to be defined with `envbar::view` ability, [similar we do with Horizon](https://laravel.com/docs/11.x/horizon#dashboard-authorization), but with `envbar::view` ability.
 10. `ENVBAR_FOR_AUTHENTICATED_USERS_GUARD` - The default guard to be used for authenticated users.
 Default is `web`.
 11. `ENVBAR_ON_MOBILE` - If the bar should be displayed on mobile.
 Default is `false`.
 12. `ENVBAR_PROVIDER` - The provider to be used for fetching the last release.
 Allowed: github, bitbucket, envoyer.
 Default is `null`.